lkadalski/transaction_processor/docs/TDD.md

 * Prepare typical data set(or script which will generate those)
 * Provide automated tests
 * Provide unit tests

+### Secondary CLI program

+This program should generate data(fake transactions) to provide an input for `default` one.

 ### Example usage: